 We’ll also provide our ‘bottom line’ recommendations on what type of company should use each technique.
 Let’s dive in!

 Hot Folders in SAP Commerce Cloud relies on CSV File Transfer technique.
 The method relies on dropping flat files into a folder which SAP Commerce Cloud will automatically ingest and process.
 It is based on the Spring Integration Framework and it’s fast, easy, and reliable, though not particularly flexible.

-How it transfers data: SAP Commerce configures a hot-folder where the CSV file is dropped, and interprets the data however you tell it to.
+How it transfers data: SAP Commerce configures a hot folder where the CSV file is dropped and interprets the data however you tell it to.
 The ERP pushes the CSV file to SAP Commerce.
-Traditionally, files were transferred by SFTP to a local or shared directory accessible by the hot-folder.
-However, with the introduction of SAP Commerce Cloud CCv2 which utilises Kubernetes, a new Cloud Hot-Folder mechanism has been provided.
+Traditionally, files were transferred by SFTP to a local or shared directory accessible by the hot folder.
+However, with the introduction of SAP Commerce Cloud CCv2 which utilizes Kubernetes, a new Cloud Hot-Folder mechanism has been provided.
 Azure Storage replaces local or shared directories and blobs are pushed to a Cloud Hot Folder instead of files.

 Licenses: No additional licensing outside of SAP Commerce Cloud.

 Advantages: No license is needed, and no additional infrastructure is needed.
 The format is simple and easy to customize, edit, and debug.
 Proven technology can be used with very large CSV files containing hundreds of thousands or records.
 Well suited for non-SAP or legacy ERP systems that cannot easily make use of modern web services.

 Disadvantages: It’s not recommended to use this method with S/4HANA for anything but the simplest integrations as it represents a point-to-point integration with S/4.
 As system requirements change, it can prove inflexible and is not easily extended to support other SAP systems.
 Additionally, this technique only covers inbound data from integrations.
 Any outbound data would need further integration strategy.